top of page

 Book Summary

-The ugly and sterile buildings that dominate the modern world deny our humanity and the existence of God.
+The sterile and ugly buildings that dominate the modern world deny our humanity and the existence of God and, as a result, compromise our health and well-being.
 The Western classical masters knew better.
 They designed harmonious and beautiful buildings that stimulate our minds, uplift our spirits, and nourish our souls.
-The magnificent buildings they created centuries ago, fill us with awe and wonder and a sense of transcendence today.
+The magnificent buildings they created centuries ago fill us with awe, wonder, and a sense of transcendence today.

-In Reclaiming Classical Design: Reflections on the Harmonious and Beautiful Building, Kristen Wagner provides a classical framework for creating harmonious and beautiful buildings, with an emphasis on interior design.
-She explores the Western philosophy of Ancient Greece, the humanistic thinking of the Italian Renaissance, and the architectural treatises from long ago.
-She also draws on her own extensive experience in the design industry and inspiration from the Catholic faith.
-By reclaiming classical design, we can experience a more harmonious and beautiful life.
+In Reclaiming Classical Design: Reflections on the Harmonious and Beautiful Building, Kristen Wagner provides a classical framework for designing spaces that inspire peace—mind, body, and soul.
+Building on her extensive experience in the design industry and the inspiration she draws from the Catholic faith, Wagner explores the Western philosophy of ancient Greece, the humanistic thinking of the Italian Renaissance, and architectural treatises from long ago to suggest viable and affordable alternatives for today.
+She shows us how, by reclaiming classical design, we can experience a more harmonious and beautiful life.

 lode-lagrainge-T-JbelFSEt4-unsplash.jpg